 - HeartGold and SoulSilver, the second set of Video Game Remakes, have sixteen: rearrangements of all nine aforementioned Gold and Silver battle themes, two new unique and remake-exclusive battle themes for Ho-oh and Lugia, three separate rearrangements for the beast trio, a rearrangement of the Hoenn Weather Trio theme, and the Frontier Brain theme from Platinum.
 The ten themes present in Crystal also have 8-bit remixes via the GB Sounds key item, for a grand total of 26 themes.
 Arceus' theme from Diamond, Pearl, and Platinum also appears, but it is not used for any battles.

-- Ruby and Sapphire have eleven: Wild Pokémon, Trainer, Team Magma/Aqua Grunt, Gym Leader, Rival, Archie/Maxie (Magma/Aqua Boss), Legendary Pokémon, Regi trio, Elite Four, Champion, and the Deoxys theme.
-Emerald also added two more: Frontier Brain, Deoxys (originally from FireRed and LeafGreen), and Mew (the last of these being the same as Mewtwo's battle theme from FireRed and LeafGreen).
+- Ruby and Sapphire have ten: Wild Pokémon, Trainer, Team Magma/Aqua Grunt, Gym Leader, Rival, Archie/Maxie (Magma/Aqua Boss), Legendary Pokémon, Regi trio, Elite Four, and the Champion theme.
+Emerald also added three more: Frontier Brain, Deoxys (originally from FireRed and LeafGreen), and Mew (the last of these being the same as Mewtwo's battle theme from FireRed and LeafGreen).

-- Diamond and Pearl have fourteen: Wild Pokémon, Trainer, Rival, Gym Leader, Team Galactic Grunt, Team Galactic Commander, Cyrus, Dialga/Palkia, Uxie/Mesprit/Azelf, Legendary Pokémon (Heatran/Regigigas/Diamond and Pearl Giratina), Elite Four, Champion, Arceus*.
+- Diamond and Pearl have fourteen: Wild Pokémon, Trainer, Rival, Gym Leader, Team Galactic Grunt, Team Galactic Commander, Cyrus, Dialga/Palkia, Uxie/Mesprit/Azelf, Legendary Pokémon (Heatran/Regigigas/Diamond and Pearl Giratina), Elite Four, Champion, Arceusnote .
 Platinum gave battle themes to Giratina, the Regi trio (again, a rearrangement), and Sinnoh Frontier Brains.